mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 In order to train a model, we need to create a docker container for that.
 With the high-level API, these are the steps:

 - We create a training container which has the scripts for training; we need to pass the region we're in and the model/algorithm we'd like to use, i.e., `xgboost`.
+This is **very important**: this is how we choose the type of model; we create a container of the type of model we'd like to use (`xgboost`, `linear-learner`, etc.).
 - We create an estimator and pass the container to it, as well as additional parameters: instance type, output path, etc.
 - We set the [hyperparameters of the estimator](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost_hyperparameters.html).
 - We set the dataset (train and validation splits) to the estimator.